How to Get a Literary Agent: Tips on Platform, Pitch and Book Proposals

-That can be easier said than done, with agents often sifting through masses of proposals.
+Thinking of getting a literary agent?
+That can be easier said than done, with agents sifting through hundreds or even thousands of proposals a month.

 Anna Knutson Geller is a literary agent who splits her time between New York and San Miguel de Allende in Mexico.

-Specializing in spirituality, practical non-fiction and inspirational memoirs with her agency Write View, Ms Geller says that aside from a gripping sense of story telling and a real authority over the subject matter, an author’s existing platform plays a big role.
+Specializing in spirituality, practical non-fiction, and inspirational memoirs with her agency Write View, Ms. Geller says that aside from a gripping sense of storytelling and a real authority over the subject matter, an author’s existing platform plays a big role.

-“I’m looking at whether they blog, whether they send a newsletter, what their social media presence is like,” says Ms Geller.
+“I’m looking at whether they blog, whether they send a newsletter, what their social media presence is like,” says Ms. Geller.

 “I’m looking for someone who is not only able to write, but able to amplify that message out to a wider readership.”

-You may have thought that once you’ve done all the hard work of writing your book the marketing side would all be up to the publisher, but that is no longer the case.
+You may have thought that once you’ve done all the hard work of writing your book, the marketing side would all be up to the publisher, but that is no longer the case.

 These days, new authors are expected to have already built an audience for their work.

-“It’s important because there are so many books published each year that unless your idea is so novel and compelling that it really will speak for itself and draw an audience to it, more and more publishers are really looking for an author who has laid that groundwork of getting an built-in readership, even before that book comes into the world,” says Ms Geller.
+“It’s important because there are so many books published each year that unless your idea is so novel and compelling that it really will speak for itself and draw an audience to it, more and more publishers are really looking for an author who has laid that groundwork of getting a built-in readership, even before that book comes into the world,” says Ms Geller.

-“If somebody is submitting a fantasy novel, you can see on my website that I really focus on non-fiction,” says Ms Geller.
+“If somebody is submitting a fantasy novel, you can see on my website that I really focus on non-fiction,” says Ms. Geller.

 “I like to see that a prospective author has done their homework in terms of why they are submitting to me and not just doing a blanket submission to fifty-something agents.”